U.S. job growth slows. Could this impact the Fed’s tapering plans?

 U.S. nonfarm payrolls fall far short of expectations, August report shows

-The U.S. employment report for August, released on 3 September by the Labour Department, showed that the economy added 235,000 nonfarm payrolls last month - a number Eitelman characterised as disappointing.
-"Consensus expectations were for around 720,000 new jobs, so this was a pretty clear miss," he stated, noting that the weakness was most pronounced in state and local government education and in the leisure and hospitality sector.
+The U.S. employment report for August, released on Sept.
+3 by the Labor Department, showed that the economy added 235,000 nonfarm payrolls last month—a number Eitelman characterized as disappointing.
+“Consensus expectations were for around 720,000 new jobs, so this was a pretty clear miss,” he stated, noting that the weakness was most pronounced in state and local government education and in the leisure and hospitality sector.

 “This sector is one of the most vulnerable to COVID-19, and the steep ramp-up in infections caused by the delta variant definitely impacted hiring here,” Eitelman said, explaining that many leisure and hospitality businesses are highly dependent on in-person activities.

 Despite the weakness in the August numbers, the overall U.S. economic recovery appears to be continuing at a fairly healthy pace, he said, noting that job openings remain elevated—indicative of a strong hiring demand from employers.
 Amid this demand, there are some signs that wage pressures are also mounting, Eitelman said, pointing out that monthly wages climbed 0.6% from July.

 As to whether or not the jobs report could derail the U.S. Federal Reserve (the Fed)’s plans to begin tapering monthly asset purchases later this year, Eitelman said he believes that’s unlikely.
 “I don’t think the August numbers are weak enough to significantly alter the Fed’s plans—and I continue to expect that the central bank will make an announcement on tapering later this year,” he concluded.

 Eurozone composite PMI stays high, China services sector contracts